 What is enzyme replacement therapy?

-Current guidelines suggest that a woman with Gaucher disease who is planning a pregnancy should consider enzyme replacement therapy before trying to get pregnant so that she can be as healthy as possible in a pregnancy.
-If you become pregnant on enzyme replacement therapy.
+Discuss the appropriate treatment for your pregnancy with your healthcare team.
+An individual with Gaucher disease who is planning a pregnancy might consider enzyme replacement therapy before trying to get pregnant so that they can be as healthy as possible during pregnancy.
+If you have Gaucher disease but have not been experiencing symptoms, it may not be necessary to start enzyme replacement therapy.

-You should not stop taking any medication without first talking to your health care provider.
-The current recommendation is to not stop treatment if pregnancy occurs.
-Studies suggest that continued use reduces the chance of complications during pregnancy and delivery.
+You should not stop taking this medication without first talking to your healthcare providers.
+Studies have suggested that treatment with enzyme replacement prior to and during pregnancy can help the person who is pregnant to be in their best health to deal with the demands a pregnancy puts on the body.
+Continued use can reduce the chance of complications during pregnancy and delivery.
 Treatment during pregnancy might decrease the risk for miscarriage and bleeding that can be related to having Gaucher disease.

+In every pregnancy, there is a 3-5% chance of having a baby with a birth defect.
+This is called the background risk.
 There are no published studies that have addressed the question of birth defects and the use of enzyme replacement therapy.
 A small number of case reports have not suggested an increased chance for birth defects.

 Is there a concern if my partner was on ERT when I got pregnant?